abulka/abulka.github.io/content/projects/libraries/europi-script-utils.md

 Useful for when you have a knob that is used in two different modes and you don't want the value to jump when you switch modes (think recalling presets on a hardware synth).

+The knob passthrough feature is also useful when you turn on your hardware module and you want the knob value to be in the same position as when you turned it off, and the knob has physically moved slightly, so your sound is unfortunately, different.

 Pass through requirement is initially turned off, and only activated when you have "switched modes" and need the same knob to drive different values.
 You switch modes by calling `mode_changed()` on the (KnobWithPassThrough) knob instance you are switching to.